 State by State Regulations

 If you'd like to know more about the individual states that you will be passing through you had better be prepared for a lot of work.
-As previously mentioned, there is a lot of confusion surrounding this topic because there is no official answer.
-If you call an individual states Department of Transportation you may get varying answers from different people.
-For the states that we could find we listed a brief summary and a link to their website for more information.
+As previously mentioned, there is a lot of confusion surrounding this topic because there is rarely an official answer.
+If you call an individual state's Department of Transportation you may get varying answers from different people.
+We've published a summary and links for the state's which have officially published information on this topic.

 |Arkansas||Sometimes||Only commercial vehicles.
 This includes truck rentals hauling commercial goods.|

 |California||Always||All truck rentals must stop.|

 |Florida||Sometimes||If a rental truck is being used to move personal property (not commercial) it does not need to stop.
 This does not apply to Agricultural Inspection Stations, all trucks and trailers, including rental trucks, are required to stop.|

 |Georgia||Over 10,000lbs||All truck rentals hauling more than 10,000 pounds in personal property must stop.|

 |Indiana||Yes||All trucks are required to enter open weigh stations|

 |Kansas||Over 10,000lbs||All truck rentals hauling more than 10,000 pounds in personal property must stop.|